 Rule 6.3 Assessing Co-Payment Fees Per Child

-The child care provider shall not charge parents any cost over the assigned co-payment fee unless the cost for child care to the general public is higher than the amount paid by the CCPP.
-Full-time and part-time status is based on the child’s age and the time of year the child is attending the child care center.
+Child care providers must charge the co-payment fee listed on each child’s certificate.
+Co-payments cannot be waived for any reason.
+The child care provider shall not charge parents a higher co-payment than is listed on the child’s certificate.
+However, if the tuition amount for the public is higher than the subsidy reimbursement amount, the child care provider may charge CCPP participating families the difference in amounts.
+Full-time and part-time rates and co-payment amounts are listed on each certificate.
+Child care providers should ensure they are charging the correct co-payment amount based on the child’s full-time or part-time enrollment status.

-If a parent has a child receiving full-time child care services, the total co-payment fee shall be stated on that child's certificate.
+If a parent has a child receiving full-time child care services, the total co-payment fee for full-time services is listed on the child's certificate.

-If a parent has a child receiving part-time child care services, only half of the total co- payment fee shall be stated on the child’s certificate.
+If a parent has a child receiving part-time child care services, the total co- payment fee for part-time services is listed on the child’s certificate.

-If a child is in full-time child care and part-time child care during the same month, the co- payment fee shall be assessed on the majority of the type of care provided.
+If a child is in full-time child care and part-time child care during the same month, the co- payment fee shall be assessed for the majority of the type of care provided.

-Example: If a child is served 16 (sixteen) part-time days and 5 (five) full-time days, the part-time co-payment fee shall be assessed for the month.
+For example: If a child is served sixteen (16) part-time days and five (5) full-time days, the part-time co-payment fee shall be assessed for the month.

 Source: 45 CFR 98.45(k); Miss.
 Code Ann. § 43-1-2(4); Miss.
 Code Ann. § 43-1-4